-Val Carrying Value at December 31, e at Years Ended 2004 2003 2004 2003 2002 Equity investments, under the cost method \$ 39 \$ 30 \$(3) \$(2) \$- Equity investments, under the equity method 25 11 7 (1) (5) Marketable securities, at market value 2
+Va rrying lue at nber 31, Gain (loss) for the Years Ended December 31, e 2004 2003 2004 2003 2002 Equity investments, under the cost method \$ 39 \$ 30 \$(3) \$(2) \$- Equity investments, under the equity method 25 11 7 (1) (5) Marketable securities, at market value 2

 As required by the indentures to the Company's 5.875% convertible senior notes issued in November 2004, the Company purchased U.S. government securities valued at approximately \$144 million with maturities corresponding to the interest payment dates for the convertible senior notes.
 These securities were pledged and are held in escrow to provide payment in full for the first six interest payments of the convertible senior notes (see Note 9).
 These securities are accounted for as held-to-maturity securities.
-At December 31, 2004, the carrying value and fair value of the securities was approximately \$144 million with approximately \$48 million recorded in other assets and approximately \$96 million recorded in other assets in the Company's consolidated balance sheet.
+At December 31, 2004, the carrying value and fair value of the securities was approximately \$144 million with approximately \$48 million recorded in prepaid and other assets and approximately \$96 million recorded in other assets in the Company's consolidated balance sheet.